[ENG] Curse of Modern Gaming

 The Curse of Expectations

 What do I mean by this?
 Well, to put it very simply – Pre-Orders.
 People often try to foresee and guess how the anticipated game will look like, how it will run on various platforms and so on, but...
 That's just that – wild guesses and theories.
 There is nothing sure about the game that hasn't been released yet (Okay, there are exceptions to this rule but...
 They happen incredibly rarely).
 And before further ado – I admit.
 I am the victim of this plague.
 I pre-ordered Sekiro: Shadows Die Twice like 3 months before the release due to the developer which I admired for quite a long time then – From Software.
 And I did the same thing with Dark Souls Remastered – a game from the same aforementioned developer.
 Where Sekiro was a golden shot and I didn't regret a single penny spent on it...
 DSR was the polar opposite.
-It is a matter of fact that I played through the game few times, it was a shameless cash grab – basic settings that should have been available right from the start when the game was initially released and a bonus bonfire in the obscure location of the game for 40€.
+It is a matter of fact that I played through the game few times, it was a shameless cash grab – basic settings that should have been available right from the start when the game was initially released and a bonus bonfire in the obscure location of the game for 40€.By giving you these two examples, these two games made by the same company and yet at the same time being polar opposites of themselves I gave you two sides of the same coin.

 And I will fall victim to this plague once again due to upcoming Nioh 2 and Cyberpunk 2077 – I will surely pre-order them, BUT!
 I am peaceful about Nioh 2 and I already know that this money will be well spent due to one thing.
 Back in November there was an Open Beta of Nioh 2 for everyone to play and experience, after playing through it thrice – I know what I should expect, I know what I will receive and I am ready to put out my money for this.
 Of course this doesn't make pre-orders any less harmful or bad, but at least it's a very rare example of developer actually giving players a chance to experience the game before it releases so they can decide if the product is worth the money.
 But about Cyberpunk...
 Well, it's a wild shot.
 Game was delayed but I was going to pre-order it nonetheless and it will be only my fault if the game won't be good or satisfying because I placed my trust upon the company that gave us an enormous hit that was Witcher 3.
 But just because they made gorgeous and brilliant games, doesn't mean something cannot go wrong in the development process.